top

 Additional Financial Assistance for Qualifying Guaranteed Farm Loan Borrowers

-FSA will also provide relief to qualifying FLP guaranteed loan borrowers determined to be distressed borrowers based on liability for remaining federal debt subject to debt collection and garnishment after the liquidation of their guaranteed loan account as of July 31, 2023.
-This will allow some borrowers to potentially return to farming.
+FSA also provided relief to qualifying FLP guaranteed loan borrowers determined to be distressed borrowers based on liability for remaining federal debt subject to debt collection and garnishment after the liquidation of their guaranteed loan account as of July 31, 2023.

-Guaranteed borrowers who qualify for this assistance will have their federal debt paid automatically by FSA and will receive a letter informing them of the payment made on their federal debt.
+Guaranteed borrowers who qualified for this assistance had their federal debt paid automatically by FSA and received a letter informing them of the payment made on their federal debt.

 Tax Implications

-Direct loan borrowers who received Section 22006 assistance in 2022 will soon receive a set of revised tax documents along with a letter explaining the revised forms and notifying the borrower of options that may be available to avoid or alleviate any tax burden incurred as a result of receiving that financial assistance.
+Direct loan borrowers who received Section 22006 assistance in 2022 received a set of revised tax documents in early 2023 along with a letter explaining the revised forms and notifying the borrower of options that may be available to avoid or alleviate any tax burden incurred as a result of receiving that financial assistance.

 USDA cannot provide tax advice and encourages borrowers to consult their own tax professional, but FSA is providing educational materials for borrowers to be aware of the options.

-Read frequently asked questions (en español) for direct loan borrowers who received Section 22006 assistance in 2022 or see our additional tax resources.
+Read frequently asked questions for direct loan borrowers who received Section 22006 assistance in 2022:

 Additional Resources

 For more information, contact FSA at your local USDA Service Center or through the FSA call center at 877-508-8364 between 8 a.m. and 7 p.m.
 Eastern.
-Additional information can be found here:
+Additional information can be found below.

 Find Your Local Service Center